ignotaC/smallsoft/README.md

     Program uses system resolver tools to get the ip
     of the domain.
 Program expects at least the domain name
     argument.
-Order of arguments does not matter.
-But at
-    maximum there can be only two arguments.
-So the options
-    must not be separated like this: `-4 -6`
+Argument order matters, first options,
+    last argument is domain.
-    Instead it should look like this: `-46`
+    It can look like this:
-    So we have four possibilities of passing options:
-  >`-4 or -6 or -46 or -64`
+  >`-4 or -46 or -6 -4 `

     Options: